simonmichael/hledger/doc/DOCS.md

 ### Compile the Shake script

 `Shake.hs` automates some doc maintenance tasks (complementing `Justfile)`.
-If you use it, it's best to compile it first: in the main hledger repo, run:
+If you use it, it's best to compile it first: in the hledger repo, run:
 ```
 $ ./Shake.hs
 ```

-### Update generated manuals after content changes
+### Update manuals' generated files

 Contributors don't need to do this; usually it's done periodically by the maintainer.
 It requires unix tools such as m4, makeinfo and pandoc.
-It affects future hledger releases, and (once pushed) the dev manuals on hledger.org.

-In the main hledger repo: first, set current year and month for the man pages:
+In the hledger repo: first, set current year and month for the man pages:
 ```
 $ just mandates
 ```